 Here’s a quick note before we start: As mentioned above, Google got rid of the “Words” in “Google AdWords” a little while back.
 However, many people still commonly use “Google AdWords” when referring to the platform.

-Metrics Watch is hands down the best Google AdWords reporting tool around.
+Metrics Watch is hands down the best Google Ads reporting tool around.
 That’s because it will seamlessly sync your Google Ads data into a concise marketing GA report with KPIs from your other marketing platforms.

 With Metrics Watch, you don’t need to be a statistician to create marketing reports that improve your ROI.
-Instead, you can simply use our drag and drop builder to integrate data from your favorite platforms (including Google Ads, of course).
+Instead, you can simply use our drag-and-drop builder to integrate data from your favorite platforms (including Google Ads, of course).